vicy07/flight_map/README.md

 click.
 Routes flown by different airlines use unique colors so overlapping carriers are easy to distinguish on the map.
-Active flights are drawn as small red points.
-Hover a point to see the flight number taken from its callsign.
+Active flights appear using tiny plane icons roughly the size of a circle with radius&nbsp;2.
+Hover a plane to see the flight number taken from its callsign.

 ## Development